KSP-RO/SovietRockets/README.md

 ![alt tag](http://i.imgur.com/54Xhyaj.png)

+##Old School Fairings Support:
+* If you use old schhol fairings by Felbourn, here is a module manager config to make the fairings in this mod compatible: [https://www.mediafire.com/?tkyu1i4m8efuu2l](https://www.mediafire.com/?tkyu1i4m8efuu2l)

 ##Remotetech Support:
 * If you use remotetech, here is a module manager config to make the fregat compatible: [https://www.mediafire.com/?3pnib4l165ly91z](https://www.mediafire.com/?3pnib4l165ly91z)